MahmoudmHamza/Java-Software-Development-Projects/Multiplayer TicTacToe Game/README.md

 >**Brief**

 Tic Tac Toe is multiplayer game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.
-This project respresents a client server model which depends mainly on message transmission between clients and server.
+This project represents a client server model which depends mainly on message transmission between clients and server.
 Each move made by a player will be sent in a message to the server to be processed.
 After that the server will return the result as response to both clients based on the sent message.

 >**Project Concept**